-Its fresh leaves, either chopped or ground, can be added in the salads.
+Its fresh leaves, either chopped or ground, can be added to the salads.

 It is good for making mint sauce.
-To prepare mint sauce, ground fresh mint leaves mixed with yogurt, cumin and little salt.
+To prepare mint sauce, ground fresh mint leaves mixed with yogurt, cumin, and a little salt.

-The herb is also used as flavoring agent in ice-creams, jams, cakes, jelly, etc.
+The herb is also used as a flavoring agent in ice creams, jams, cakes, jelly, etc.

 Spearmint tea is a popular drink.

 The herb is also used in cooking recipes.
 In general, it is added in small amounts, chopped or ground, to recipes at the final stages of cooking in order to retain its flavor and taste.

 Handling mint herbs may cause skin rashes and irritation in some sensitized individuals and should be handled with care, using protective gloves.
 (Medical disclaimer).